itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 Bitbucket provides developers with great workflows for collaborating on software projects.
 So why can't we have these workflows when building websites for non-developers?

-What if you could just build static sites and have the power of a full blown CMS?
+What if you could just build static websites and have the power of a full blown CMS?
 What if non-developers could update content and have changes pushed back to your Bitbucket repository?
 What if you could deploy websites straight from Bitbucket?

 With the new CloudCannon Bitbucket add-on all of this is now possible.
 Let's have a look at how it works.

 ### What is CloudCannon?

-CloudCannon helps agencies and enterprises build websites for non-developers faster
+[CloudCannon](http://cloudcannon.com) helps agencies and enterprises build websites for non-developers faster.

 Developers build a static or [Jekyll](http://jekyllrb.com) site and push it to a Bitbucket repository.
 CloudCannon synchronizes the files and deploys the site live.

 Non-developers log into CloudCannon and update content inline.
 All updates are kept in sync between CloudCannon and Bitbucket.

-CloudCannon sites are made of static files.
+CloudCannon sites are just static files.
 Compared to a database backed CMS, there are a number of advantages:

 * Less complexity
 * All source files can be stored in Bitbucket